jimjonesbr/wmss/README.md

 #### Performance Medium

-Filters out from the __Score List Report__ all records containing specific performance mediums.
+Filters out from the __Score List Document__ all records containing specific performance mediums.
 For instance, a request to list all scores containing cello voices can be enconded like this:

  ```http
  http://localhost:8295/wmss?request=ListScores&performanceMedium=sc